Table of Contents

 This function uses the following basic syntax:

-The following code shows how to use the match() function to find the first occurrence of a specific value in a vector:
+The following code demonstrates how to use the match() function to find the first occurrence of a specific value in a vector.
+We define the target value and the vector to search, and the output directly provides the index.

 #define value to look for in vector